Some in GOP begin testing party's lockstep loyalty to Trump

 “Republicans feel like they’re going to win no matter who’s on the ticket.
 And I don’t agree with that thesis,” she said, pointing to Ohio, where Senate candidates have been trying to desperately out-Trump one another.
 “I think you really are taking a chance in blowing reliable races.”

-Nonetheless, Trump is expected to keep hammering the issue on Saturday in Florence, Arizona, a Republican stronghold about 70 miles southeast of Phoenix.
+Nonetheless, Trump remained fixated on the issue on Saturday in Florence, Arizona, a Republican stronghold about 70 miles southeast of Phoenix.
 It’s the first of what aides say will be a brisker pace of Trump events in the coming months.
 Trump on Friday announced another rally later in January in Texas, where the March 1 primary formally ushers in the midterm campaign.

 Associated Press writer Stephen Groves in Pierre, South Dakota, contributed to this report